 “This has been an incredibly difficult time for artists and arts organizations and yet we are looking to the arts for healing, connection, and inspiration more than ever,” shared Stacey Ray, Lane Arts Council Executive Director.
 “I’m grateful that we can support these influential artists and arts organizations who continue to be a source of light in our community.”

-Join us to celebrate awarded projects and artists by attending our Virtual Grant Award Ceremony live on Wednesday, January 26th at 5pm on Lane Arts Council’s Facebook.
+Join us to celebrate awarded projects and artists by attending our Virtual Grant Award Ceremony live on Wednesday, January 26th at 5pm on Lane Arts Council’s Facebook or YouTube.

 Joshua Caraco, a recipient of a “Process” Artist Grant, will expand his music group’s capacity and develop new material in 2022.